Who We Are

-In 1867, German immigrants Gottfried Maulhardt, Jacob Maulhardt and Caspar Borchard arrived with their families in California.
+In 1867, German immigrants Gottfried Maulhardt & Sophie Maulhardt, Jacob Maulhardt & Doretta Maulhardt and son Heinrich (Henry) and Caspar Borchard arrived with their families in California.
 They met up with Christian Borchard, who arrived in California during the Gold Rush era.
 After floods destroyed his land in San Joaquin Valley in 1866, Christian Borchard traveled south to Santa Barbara County, soon to be divided into two counties including Ventura County in 1873.
 Here he purchased 1,000 acres from Jose Lobero.
-Gottfried and Caspar leased land on the Colonia Rancho from Juan Camarillo.
+Lobero purchased the land from Gonzalez in 1866 and it included the Gonzalez adobe.
+Gottfried, Sophie and Caspar originally stayed at the adobe but soon leased land on the Colonia Rancho from Juan Camarillo.
+Camarillo had recently purchased over a thousand acres from Gonzalez.
 Christian, along with his son, John Edward “Ed” Borchard, Caspar & Gottfried planted the first commercial crop, barley, on what became the Oxnard Plain.

-Gottfried Maulhardt acquired 410-acres as his portion of a joint purchase of 1,230.31-acres by Johannes Borchard, Jacob Maulhardt, and himself from Juan Camarillo on December 26, 1872.
+After leasing the land from Camarillo for three years, Gottfried Maulhardt purchased 1,230 acres along with Johannes Borchard, Jacob Maulhardt on December 26, 1872.
 Being of Catholic faith, the Maulhardts and Borchards became acquainted with Camarillo at the Ventura Mission.

-Also, by 1872, Gottfried Maulhardt, who was trained as a master craftsman/brick mason in Germany, began constructing his home.
-Soon after and by 1876, Gottfried built a two-story brick winery/storehouse building with a small living space on top.
-For bottom basement section he stored the wine for the Santa Clara Chapel that was completed in 1877.
+Gottfried Maulhardt, who was trained as a master craftsman/brick mason in Germany built a two-story brick residence/winery as early as 1869.
+With the establishment of a lumberyard in Wynema in 1870, he built a wood residence cottage farmhouse.
+By 1876, Gottfried the bottom portion of the brick building became a storehouse for the wine for the Santa Clara Chapel which was completed in 1877.
 An 1879 Ventura Signal article pointed out that Gottfried grew “A small vineyard 250 grapevines of the choicest varieties.”
 By 1875 Gottfried Maulhardt sold 205 acres to Caspar Borchard.
 In 1887, Hiram K. Snow purchased 171-acres from Gottfried for $17,141—though Gottfried did retain a 16-foot wide road leading to the old Conejo Road (now the 1010 Freeway) that led t0 the Santa Clara Parish Chapel.

 Below: Santa Clara Chapel Building Committee 1876